 New Jersey

-Carl Dorsey killed by Newark NJ police on New Years Day
+Carl Dorsey killed by Newark, N.J. police on New Years Day

 39-year-old Carl Dorsey, of South Orange, was fatally shot by Newark police minutes into the new year.

-Carl Dorsey killed by Newark police
+Carl Dorsey killed by Newark, NJ police

 The attorney general’s office, which is investigating the shooting, identified the police officer involved as Detective Rod Simpkins.